TPO vs SPF: Which Roof Is Better for Your School?

 - SPF is better on tectum (no penetrations)

-Want to learn more about SPF?
+Want to learn more about spray foam roofing for your school?
 Read our complete guide below: